 John T. Cook, PhD, MAEd

-John Cook is one of the Children’s HealthWatch Co-Principal Investigators.
+John Cook is a former Children’s HealthWatch Principal Investigator.
 His research interests include examining the effects of hunger, food security and energy security on children’s health and well-being and ways to increase access to affordable, healthy food.
 Research in progress is related to effects of food insecurity at its lowest levels of severity, including “marginal food security.”
 Topics of greatest concern at present are global climate disruption and diminishing fossil-fuel supplies, and their implications for low-income families’ economic viability, for food availability and affordability, and for public health.

 Prior to joining Children’s HealthWatch, Dr. Cook was the Research Director at the Center on Hunger, Poverty and Nutrition Policy at Tufts University School of Nutrition Science and Policy.
 He is currently an Associate Professor in the Department of Pediatrics at Boston University School of Medicine.